Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

 How to use the Daisy Seed 8-Voice VA Synthesizer:

+- Copy the files from the "DaisySP Filter Upgrade" directory into your DaisySP/Source/Filters directory.
+- Run "Build DaisySP" task to update the library.
-Connect audio outputs of the Daisy Seed board to an amp, mixer, or headphones.
+- Connect audio outputs of the Daisy Seed board to an amp, mixer, or headphones.
-Plug the Daisy Seed board into your computers USB port.
+- Plug the Daisy Seed board into your computers USB port.
-Make and Program the Daisy Seed board with the software.
+- Run "Build and Program" to load the Daisy Seed board with the software.
-Connect a MIDI Keyboard to your computers USB port.
+- Connect a MIDI Keyboard to your computers USB port.
 I am using a MidiTech i2-61 MIDI controller currently.
-Run VMPK or any MIDI Sequencer software.
+- Run VMPK or any MIDI Sequencer software.
 I use FL Studio currently.
-Select "Miditechi2-61" as your MIDI Input device.
+- Select "Miditechi2-61" as your MIDI Input device.
-Select "Daisy Seed Built In" as your MIDI Output device.
+- Select "Daisy Seed Built In" as your MIDI Output device.
-If more than one Daisy Seed board is connected, it will appear as device "Daisy Seed Built In #X".
+- If more than one Daisy Seed board is connected, it will appear as device "Daisy Seed Built In #X".
 Select its board number.
-The default patch loaded on startup is a PolySynth sound.
+- The default patch loaded on startup is a PolySynth sound.
-Follow the instructions in "Daisy Seed Synth Parameters.txt" to select presets, modify parameters, and store new patches.
+- Follow the instructions in "Daisy Seed Synth Parameters.txt" to select presets, modify parameters, and store new patches.

 Specifications:

-8 voice polyphonic.
+- 8 voice polyphonic.
-Dual oscillator per voice.
+- Dual oscillator per voice.
-VCA per voice.
+- VCA per voice.
-VCF (4-pole Resonant low-pass) per voice.
+- VCF (4-pole Resonant low-pass) per voice.
-Separate ADSR's for VCA and VCF
+- Separate ADSR's for VCA and VCF
-MIDI Editable parameters.
+- MIDI Editable parameters.
-Eight Preset Patches.
+- Eight Preset Patches.
-Eight User-Programmable Patches using QSPI Flash memory storage.
+- Eight User-Programmable Patches using QSPI Flash memory storage.
-Waveform select for both oscillators; Sine/Triangle/Pulse-Width-Square/Saw/Square/Polyblep-Tri/Polyblep-Saw/Polyblep-Square Oscillator mix.
+- Waveform select for both oscillators; Sine/Triangle/Pulse-Width-Square/Saw/Square/Polyblep-Tri/Polyblep-Saw/Polyblep-Square
+- Oscillator mix.
-Oscillator #2 De-tune.
+- Oscillator #2 De-tune.
-Scale for Oscillator #2.
+- Scale for Oscillator #2.
-LFO for Pitch Modulation.
+- LFO for Pitch Modulation.
-Keyboard velocity routable to VCA and/or VCF.
+- Keyboard velocity routable to VCA and/or VCF.
-VCF envelope level.
+- VCF envelope level.
-Stereo simulation effect.
+- Stereo simulation effect.

->>>> Editable Parameters <<<<
+Editable Parameters:

 (Parameters marked with a "-" have not been implemented yet, but are planned for the near future.)

 Select Program Change 1 thru 29, then adjust the parameters value by moving the Data Slider.